 If you should have coveted hard skills in any of the fields mentioned above, you can even go about looking for a job in Tokyo / the Kantō Region outside the framework of a conventional expat assignment.
 This is particularly true for jobs in engineering, green technology, energy management, the life sciences, or medical technology.

 Job vacancies in Tokyo are often advertised on commercial websites like the following:

 Furthermore, your home country’s chamber of commerce in Tokyo, as well the Japanese chamber of commerce in your country of origin, may both host online job listings.
 They also regularly announce vacant positions in their own print publications.

 You should also keep in mind that networking is an extremely important part of any successful job search in Japan, even more so than in other nations.
 If you don’t have a business network in Tokyo yet, you should start building one — and not only online.
 Begin by attending trade fairs in Tokyo, if possible, or at least Japan-centric trade fairs at home.

 You could also check the event calendar of the nearest Japanese chamber of commerce for business gatherings relevant to your professional interests.
 If they should not offer any of those (and even if they do), also ask them if they know about further Japan-related business associations in your home country.
-The Japan External Trade Organization, for instance, is active in over 50 countries, from Australia over Germany, Turkey, and the UK to the USA.
+The Japan External Trade Organization, for instance, is active in over 50 countries, from Australia to Germany, Turkey, and the UK to the USA.